 PMI's purpose is grounded in science, technology, and sustainability, and sets PMI's long-term horizon.
 Clarity of purpose is fundamental to guide our efforts and resource allocation.
 It enables the company to maintain consistency and coherence as it transforms rapidly in order to leave cigarettes behind and ventures into areas that represent new avenues of growth.

-→ Read PMI's full Statement of Purpose
+About PMI's Statement of Purpose